 If you are starting from scratch, start by exploring your options.
 You can hire someone to write your handbook for you.
 An employment attorney or HR consultant can be an excellent resource for this.
 Working with a professional is a collaborative process and is a good way to ensure that you have a handbook that reflects current laws as well as your company culture.

-If you are looking to save some money, there are software options that help you draft a handbook with prewritten policies.
+If you are looking to save some money, there are software options like this online company handbook creator that help you draft a handbook with prewritten policies.
 Just make sure that you are using software that includes policies relevant to your industry and location.
 Avoid picking and choosing policies without reading them and making edits to fit your company culture.

 You should also enlist the help of others at your company.
 Consider working on the handbook with several people.
 In my experience of writing and updating handbooks, there are a lot of conversations about what a particular policy should say, so it is good to build that collaboration into the process of creating and updating your handbook.

 I live in California.
 We are known for Hollywood, warm winters (it’s 77 as I write this) and enough state-specific employment laws to make us seem like a country separate from the U.S. This means that our employee handbooks look a bit different than those of our friends in other states.
 Even if you are not in California, there may be laws specific to your state that need to be reflected in your policies.
 Do not just go with what the federal law says, also read up on whether your state adds additional rights or protections.
 And do not forget to check on local requirements.
 For example, some cities have a higher minimum wage than what the state requires.

 There are a lot of seminars (both online and in person) that provide annual labor law updates.
 Look for updates in your area.
 Many attorneys offer free or low cost updates specific to your state.
 A good presenter will provide materials that include links to the actual regulations.
 Many attorneys also provide updates on new laws on their blogs and email newsletters.